-- Exceedances of noise and vibration criteria - Potential damage to structures, buildings, and heritage items
+- Exceedances of noise and vibration criteria - · Potential damage to structures, buildings, and heritage items

 The Contractor will promptly advise Neoen on events that are non-conforming with the CoAs and mitigation measures.
-Neoen will advise the Department of Planning and Environment (DPE) accordingly for any notifiable non-conformances.
+Neoen will advise the DPHI accordingly for any notifiable non-conformances.